Sacroiliac Joint Injection

 How do I prepare for an SI injection?

 Your healthcare provider will ask you to not take any pain medicine the day of the injection.
-Ask him if there are any other medicines you should not take.
+Ask him or her if there are any other medicines you should not take.
 You will need to find someone to drive you home after your procedure.

 What will happen during the SI injection?